E. Registration and Enrollment in Courses

 - Courses requiring permission Some courses require permission of the instructor to enroll; others require permission of the director of undergraduate studies.
 It is the responsibility of the student to secure the appropriate permission before enrolling in a course.
-If a student enters a course on the course schedule without the appropriate permission, the instructor may direct the registrar to drop the student from the class.

 - Courses that do not require permission Courses that do not require permission for enrollment may nevertheless be limited in their enrollment (i.e., “capped”) at the beginning of the term, depending upon, for example, the number of teaching assistants available, the size of the appropriate meeting space, or other instructional needs.

 - Prerequisites Students are expected to have met the prerequisites published in course descriptions.
 If a student wishes to elect a course for which prerequisites are indicated but has not met those prerequisites, it is the student’s responsibility to secure the permission of the instructor and, where appropriate, the director of undergraduate studies before enrolling.
 The registrar may drop the student from the class if the student has not met the prerequisites for enrollment.